 directions and possibilities in clay.

 The class format includes demonstrations, slide presentations,

-all in a studio situation.
-A night section is open to non-art
+in a studio situation.
+A night section is open to non-art majors and

 Assignments, Tests, and Grades: There are approximately 6 to 10

 assignments a semester with critiques being held.
 Grades are based on

 content of work, innovativeness, creativity, aesthetic quality of

 A lab fee is assessed.
 For the most up-to-date listing of lab fees,